 - Certificates, Licenses, SLED clearances, valid SC Driver’s license

 Materials and Equipment Used: Personal computer, fax, calculator and copier.

 Responsible for the quality of the guest's and school group experience in the museum.
 Facilitates exhibits, presents school & public programs, and safeguards the exhibits.

 Work Schedule and Conditions: Schedules will be developed in a monthly pattern.
 Weekday mornings, and some evening and full days due to outreaches are required.
 Program Guides are occasionally required to assist lifting and carrying heavy materials.

 Primary Responsibilities and Duties include, but are not limited to:

-- Remain fully cross-trained in Accounts Payable and other finance department related duties as assigned
+- Participating in special activities and other projects as needed and related to duties as assigned

 If you are interested in applying for any of the above positions, please open and print a job application and email it along with a cover letter and resume to EdVenture's Human Resource Department to: email@example.com.
 No phone calls please.